Saturday, March 30, 2024

 After being jailed for his beliefs, he fled Sweden with more than 1400 followers to their new home in western Illinois.
 These people sold everything they owned, some families were divided, and they took the arduous journey across the North Atlantic to America in 1846.

-The Bishop Hill Colony (20 miles east of Galesburg) was founded in 1846 by Erik Jansson.
+The Bishop Hill Colony (20 miles east of Galesburg) was founded in 1846 by Eric Jansson.
 Population: 108 (2022)

 The Colony struggled early on after its founding.
-Many of the first 1400 colonists died from diseases on the way to Bishop Hill (named for Erik Jansson's birthplace, Biskopskulla), while others became disillusioned and stayed in New York.
+Many of the first 1400 colonists died from diseases on the way to Bishop Hill (named for Eric Jansson's birthplace, Biskopskulla), while others became disillusioned and stayed in New York.
 The quarters in Bishop Hill were cold and crowded, and food was scarce.
 After the first winter, life at the Colony began to improve.

 What happened to Janssonists who stayed in New York?